Beyond the space

 Is coworkation a growing trend?

 The number of people working remotely is rapidly increasing.
-Technology is creating new professions which enable people work from anywhere – all they need is a good internet connection.
+Technology is creating new professions which enable people to work from anywhere – all they need is a good internet connection.
 As the number of nomad workers, startups and digital freelancers increases, the number of coworking vacations offered on the market is also growing.
 In addition, companies are looking for new ways to stimulate and inspire their teams, and are sending them to coworking spaces to work from a new exciting environment.

 This generation of workers look for flexibility, inspiration, creativity, to be more productive, connect with foreign markets and colleagues, normally from slightly more exotic places.